 • Our staff

 In my profession as agile coach I have been working with a couple of great playbooks but the process around them had potential for improvement.
-Here are my reflections.
+Here are some reflections.

 1. Introduction (History, values, mission etc of the company)